google/node-sec-roadmap/chapter-7/query-langs.md

 Our goal was to make the easiest way to express an idea a secure way.

 As seen below, this template tag API is the shortest way to express this idea as shown below.
-It is also tolerant to small variations --- the author may leave out quotes since the tag implementation knows whether a substitution is inside quotes.
+It is also tolerant to small variations &mdash; the author may leave out quotes since the tag implementation knows whether a substitution is inside quotes.

 Shorter & tolerant != easier, but we hope that being shorter, more robust, more secure, and easy to compose will make it a good migration